multiversx/mx-docs/docs/protocol/delegation-manager.md

 For this purpose, node operators may use the **delegation manager** built into the Elrond Protocol to create their own **delegation contract**.
 A delegation contract automates certain tasks required for the management of a staking pool, such as keeping track of every account that has funded the staking pool, keeping track of the nodes themselves, as well as providing information to the delegators.

+This page describes how to request a new delegation contract from the delegation manager and how to use it.
+It will focus on the delegation _contract_ more than the delegation _manager_, but the two concepts are intimately linked.
+However, it is important to remember that it is the delegation _contract_ which handles the staking pool and the nodes associated with it.

 Note that the delegation manager is not required to set up a staking pool.
 For example, it is also possible to set up delegation using a regular smart contract, although that is a more complex process and is not discussed here.

-Node operators may also choose set up a delegation dashboard, although they may use any user interface or none whatsoever.
+Node operators may also choose to set up a delegation dashboard, although they may use any user interface or none whatsoever.
 As an example, the boilerplate for such a delegation dashboard can be found here: https://github.com/ElrondNetwork/starter-dapp/tree/master/react-delegationdashboard.

 **TODO Workflow overview**